Basil Rebera: Graduate

-Rebera pursued graduate studies in theology from 1967-1971 at the United Theological College, Bangalore, the only autonomous College under the nation's first University, the Senate of Serampore College (University) where he obtained a Bachelor of Divinity (B. D.) during the Principalship of Joshua Russell Chandran.
-Incidentally, when the Old Testament Scholar and an alma mater of the College, Victor Premasagar happened to proceed to St. Andrew's University for research studies, he happened to stop over at the College and taught introductory Biblical Hebrew to the graduate students.
+Rebera pursued graduate studies in theology from 1967 to 1971 at the United Theological College, Bangalore, the only autonomous College under the nation's first University, the Senate of Serampore College (University) where he obtained a Bachelor of Divinity (B. D.) during the Principalship of Joshua Russell Chandran.
+Incidentally, when the Old Testament Scholar and an alma mater of the college, Victor Premasagar happened to proceed to St. Andrew's University for research studies, he happened to stop over at the college and taught introductory Biblical Hebrew to the graduate students.
 As a student of Victor Premasagar, Rebera took interest in learning the ancient Biblical languages and went on to enroll for postgraduate studies in Biblical Studies specializing in Old Testament.

-During his collegiate studies, Rebera took an active part in literary pursuits and was made Assistant Editor of the UTC College Magazine during 1969-1970.
+During his collegiate studies, Rebera took an active part in literary pursuits and was made Assistant Editor of the UTC College Magazine during 1969–1970.

 Post-graduate

 Soon after Rebera completed his graduate studies, the Bible Society of India led by the clergy consisting of A. E. Inbanathan and C. Arangaden, then General Secretary and Associate General Secretary (Translations) respectively, chose Rebera to pursue post-graduate studies in Biblical Studies so that he would be an asset to the Bible Society of India.
-Rebera then continued his studies at the Seminary by enrolling into Master of Theology, specializing in Old Testament under E. C. John from 1971-1973 working out a dissertation entitled The meaning of mispat and sedeq/sedaqah in the pre-exilic prophetic literature and their translation in the Sinhalese Bible.
+Rebera then continued his studies at the Seminary by enrolling into Master of Theology, specializing in Old Testament under E. C. John from 1971 to 1973 working out a dissertation entitled The meaning of mispat and sedeq/sedaqah in the pre-exilic prophetic literature and their translation in the Sinhalese Bible.
 Rebera was part the pioneer group of postgraduate students who specialised in Old Testament comprising A. P. Chacko, G. Babu Rao, Nitoy Achümi, S. J. Theodore and Timotheas Hembrom.
-The University awarded graduate and postgraduate degrees in the ensuing convocations during the Registrarship of C. Devasahayam.
+The university awarded graduate and postgraduate degrees in the ensuing convocations during the Registrarship of C. Devasahayam.